 The jumping worms (Amynthas spp.) is a term given to species in the family Megascolecidae.
 In New York three species (Amynthas agrestis, Amynthas tokioensis and Metaphire hilgendorphi) often co-invade a site.
 Like all earthworms, jumping worms were unintentionally introduced to North America, likely through infested nursery stock.

 While they are now widespread throughout much of the US, they have only recently been documented in northern hardwood forests in WI, MN, and NY States.
 There are sightings reported to iMapInvasives in St. Lawrence County in Colton and Oneida County near Oneida Lake.

 Often, earthworms are considered beneficial to soil health.
-This is true for European earthworms in some places such as gardens and agricultural fields but is definitely not the case for invasive Asian jumping worms.
+This is true for European earthworms in some places such as gardens and agricultural fields but is definitely not the case for invasive jumping worms.
 Jumping worms reproduce twice as fast as European earthworms, and consume soil organic matter so effectively and fast that the soil becomes very palletized, which dries out quickly.
-For a plant it is like trying to grow in gravel instead of soil.
+For a plant, it is like trying to grow in gravel instead of soil.
 Plus, jumping worms contain heavy metals that may harm predators like birds, amphibians, and other worm species.

-The loss of leaf litter and the erosion and subsiding of soils that result from a jumping worm infestation leads to greatly reduced forest regeneration and a loss of biodiversity across trophic levels including amphibians, birds, beneficial fungi, and understory plants.
+The loss of leaf litter and the erosion of soils that result from a jumping worm infestation leads to greatly reduced forest regeneration and a loss of biodiversity across trophic levels including amphibians, birds, beneficial fungi, and understory plants.
 Jumping worms create bare soil in the forest, which paves the way for unwanted invasive plants such as garlic mustard and buckthorn.
 Watch a short video to learn more.

-Jumping umping worms do not need to mate, and a single one can start a whole new population.
-They are easily spread through the movement of nursery stock, compost, vermiculutre, fishing bait, topsoil, well as gardening and landscaping equipment and shoe treads.
+Jumping worms do not need to mate, and a single one can start a whole new population.
+They are easily spread through the movement of nursery stock, compost, vermiculture, fishing bait, topsoil, as well as gardening and landscaping equipment and shoe treads.

 Invasive Jumping Worm Clitellum (band near the head):